Roeland Nolte

-Roeland J. M. Nolte (Bergh, 1944) is a Dutch chemist, known for his work in the fields of organic chemistry, biochemistry, polymer chemistry, and supramolecular chemistry.
-He is an emeritus Royal Netherlands of Arts and Sciences professor and an emeritus professor of Organic Chemistry at Radboud University in Nijmegen, The Netherlands.
-Currently, he holds a special chair, i.e. professor of Molecular Nanotechnology, at this university.
-Nolte is considered to be one of the pioneers of the field of supramolecular chemistry, which encompasses the design and synthesis of new chemical structures from low molecular weight compounds and biopolymers using so-called non-covalent interactions.
+Roeland J. M. Nolte (16 December 1944 – 15 February 2024) was a Dutch chemist, known for his work in the fields of organic chemistry, biochemistry, polymer chemistry, and supramolecular chemistry.
+He was an emeritus Royal Netherlands Academy of Arts and Sciences professor and an emeritus professor of organic chemistry at Radboud University in Nijmegen, The Netherlands.
+Until his death, he held a special chair, i.e. professor of molecular nanotechnology, at Radboud University.
+Nolte was considered to be one of the pioneers of the field of supramolecular chemistry, which encompasses the design and synthesis of new chemical structures from low molecular weight compounds and biopolymers using non-covalent interactions.
 He published many studies on supramolecular assembly and biomimetic catalysts, which find applications in the field of nanomaterials and medicine.

 Education

-Roeland Nolte attended Gymnasium Ruimzicht in Doetinchem, where he graduated in 1963.
+Nolte attended Gymnasium Ruimzicht in Doetinchem, where he graduated in 1963.
 Thereafter, he studied chemistry at the University of Utrecht, where he received his master's degree in 1969.
 He continued his studies at the same university, earning a Ph.D. in physical organic chemistry on the synthesis and properties of a new type of polymer in 1973 (supervisor Wiendelt Drenth).
-After a postdoctoral stage with Nobel laureate Donald J. Cram he joined the Faculty of Science of Utrecht University as an assistant professor.
+After a postdoctoral stage with Nobel laureate Donald J. Cram at UCLA, he joined the Faculty of Science of Utrecht University as an assistant professor.

 Career

 Nolte started his career as an assistant professor at the University of Utrecht and was promoted to associate professor in 1979.
-In 1987 he moved to Radboud University in Nijmegen as a Full Professor of Organic Chemistry.
-Nolte was appointed Adjunct Professor of Supramolecular Chemistry at the Eindhoven University of Technology in 1994.
-In 2002 he became the first director of the new Institute for Molecules and Materials at Radboud University in Nijmegen, which he remained until his retirement in 2010.
-In honour of his contributions to science he was awarded a special Royal Netherlands Academy of Arts and Science Professorship in 2003.
-Nolte retired in 2010 after which he received a special University professorship in Molecular Nanotechnology at Radboud University, which he still holds.
+In 1987, he moved to Radboud University in Nijmegen as a full professor of organic chemistry.
+Nolte was appointed adjunct professor of supramolecular chemistry at the Eindhoven University of Technology in 1994.
+In 2002, he became the first director of the new Institute for Molecules and Materials at Radboud University in Nijmegen, which he remained until his retirement in 2010.
+In honour of his contributions to science, he was awarded a special Royal Netherlands Academy of Arts and Sciences Professorship in 2003.
+Nolte retired in 2010, after which he received a special university professorship in molecular nanotechnology at Radboud University.